raphaelquast/EOmaps/docs/api.rst

     delaunay_triangulation
     raster

-While ``raster`` still works nicely for large datasets , for extremely large datasets (several million datapoints), it is recommended to use "shading" instead of representing each data-point with a projected polygon.
+While ``raster`` still works nicely even for millions of datapoints, extremely large datasets (several million datapoints), it is recommended to use "shading" instead of actually plotting each individual datapoint.
+If shading is used, a dynamic averaging of the data based on the screen-resolution and the currently visible plot-extent is performed (resampling based on the mean-value is used by default).

 Possible shapes that can be used to quickly generate a plot for millions of datapoints are: